Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 ### Upcoming Feedback Sessions
-1. **April 15, 2024, at 3 PM EST** - This session will gather community engagement on AI system health and discuss recent AI system changes based on feedback.
+1. **April 15, 2024, at 3 PM EST** - This session will focus on collecting community feedback regarding AI system health and addressing recent changes made based on prior input.
-2. **July 15, 2024, at 3 PM EST** - This session will review feedback and new concerns regarding system health, sharing previously implemented changes.
+2. **July 15, 2024, at 3 PM EST** - This session will involve reviewing gathered feedback and discussing new concerns relating to system health, while sharing updates on previously implemented changes.

 **Feedback Sessions Agenda**
 - Each session will gather updates on community engagement, discuss recent AI system changes and challenges, and explore areas for further improvement.